edgefirst-dev/core/README.md

 import { env } from "@edgefirst-dev/core";
 ```

+> [!WARNING]
+> This function is memoized so the next time you call it, it will return the same instance of the env object.

 #### Env#fetch

 The `env().fetch` method is used to get a value from the environment variables.